Font size: +

 To be eligible for a Section 202 low-income senior apartment, a senior's income must not be over 50% of the Area Median Income (AMI).
 If other family members are going to reside with the senior in a Section 202 community, then their income will also be calculated along with the main applicants for eligibility.

-Low Income Housing Tax Credit (LIHTC) Program for San Francisco
+Low-Income Housing Tax Credit (LIHTC) Program for San Francisco

-The Low Income Housing Tax Credit (LIHTC) provides tax credits to builders and developers in return for acquiring, rehabilitating, or constructing housing units for lower-income households and individuals.
+The Low-Income Housing Tax Credit (LIHTC) provides tax credits to builders and developers in return for acquiring, rehabilitating, or constructing housing units for lower-income households and individuals.
 LIHTC properties have tiered income limits, which essentially means that the applicant's income must fall within the assigned bracket to qualify.
 The base rent is set at 30% of the income of the AMI tied to the unit.

 It is important to note that LIHTC properties are not solely made available for low-income seniors.
-In fact, only 16% of these apartments are specifically designated for senior living with the remaining suitable for low-income families.
+Only 16% of these apartments are specifically designated for senior living with the remaining suitable for low-income families.
 However, seniors can also choose to reside in units that are not specifically designated for seniors, so their options aren't limited.
 As with subsidized housing, there are also income requirements that need to be met to qualify for residency in a LIHTC apartment.

 While LIHTC properties also tend to have waiting lists, funding for this program is more abundant than some of the other affordable housing programs.
 Therefore, the chances of finding a vacancy can be higher for a LIHTC unit.